Trade directory · Pittsburgh metro · Pennsylvania

 1

-Complete 4-year electrical apprenticeship program or equivalent work experience under licensed electrician.
-Document all experience with employer verification.
+Complete a 4-year electrical apprenticeship program through registered program or accumulate equivalent work experience under licensed electrician.
+Technical school coursework may substitute for portion of requirements.

 2